 Now add the paste to the frying veg, along with the tomato puree.
 Let it fry like this, whilst mixing constantly, for about 5 minutes.
 Now make up your stock and add to the pan, along with the tomatoes, chopped.

 Cook with a lid on for 20 minutes, then add the chickpeas.
 Chuck some rice on, it’s business time.
 Add the coconut milk and let your curry bubble away for another fifteen minutes until its reduced to a thick paste.
-Serve with a good hunk of lemon – you deserve it.
+Serve with a topping of roasted cashews – you deserve it.